Bucharest, Romania

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Through aquaintances.
-Met some international exchange students and kept in contact with them shrough social networks," wrote one member in Bucharest.
+Met some international exchange students and kept in contact with them shrough social networks," wrote a member in Bucharest.

 What is a typical expat home or apartment like in Bucharest?

 "I live in a rented flat on the 9th floor.
 It's a renovated 3-room apartment in a communistic block and I share it with 2 other expat, one of which is a colleague of mine, the other - a firend of a colleague.
 It's quite typical to share apartments, because most expats work in a more or less international environment with other expat folks.
 Also, compared to food prices at a market, for example, I find apartments to be disproportionately expensive.
-Especially when renting a studio," wrote one member in Bucharest.
+Especially when renting a studio," remarked one expat living in Bucharest, Romania.

 What is the average cost of housing in Bucharest?